TimCliff/condenser/app/help/en/faq.md

 **Voting and curating** - If you discover a post and upvote it before it becomes popular, you can earn a curation reward.
 The reward amount will depend on the amount of STEEM Power you have.

 **Purchasing** - Users can purchase STEEM or Steem Dollar tokens directly through the Steemit wallet using Bitcoin, Ether, or BitShares tokens.
-They are also available from other markets and exchanges including Poloniex, Bittrex, Shapeshift.io, and Changelly.
+They are also available from other markets and exchanges including BlockTrades, Poloniex, Bittrex, Shapeshift.io, and Changelly.
 STEEM tokens that are powered up to STEEM Power earn a small amount of interest for holding.

 ## Where do the tokens come from?